maxnd/mxMarkEdit/README.md

 # mxMarkEdit

-Version 1.0.12, published on 29 December 2024.
+Version 1.1.0, published on 31 December 2024.

 Copyright Massimo Nardello, Modena (Italy) 2024 - 2025.

 mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), that must be installed in the system in use.
+In each document, it’s available an Excel-like grid useful to manage various sets of data.
 The software has been written in [Lazarus](https://www.lazarus-ide.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.
 The software runs in English or Italian.

 ## Download and install